-Task 7.1 will focus on the co-ordination of Virtual Access (VA) calls, which will be run through ELViS.
-Further relevant details can be found under VA and JRA1.
-Task 7.2 aims to establish Digitisation on Demand (DoD) workflows for collections, focusing on 3D images.Task 7.3 will develop workflows, protocols and processes for Sequencing on Demand (DNAoD) and will therefore entail generation of molecular data.
+Task 7.1 aims to establish Digitisation on Demand (DoD) workflows for collections, focusing on 3D images.
+Task 7.2 will develop workflows, protocols and processes for Sequencing on Demand (DNAoD) and will therefore entail generation of molecular data.
 Work on DNAoD will be carried out in close alignment with molecular standards activities under NA3.

-Expected data types and data re-use: For data relating to Task 7.1, see VA & JRA1.
-Task 7.2 will generate MicroCT datasets (TIFF/BMP/JPEG/PNG) alongside 3D analysis (.csv/text files) and surface models (.obj format).
+Expected data types and data re-use: Task 7.1 will generate MicroCT datasets (TIFF/BMP/JPEG/PNG) alongside 3D analysis (.csv/text files) and surface models (.obj format).
 For Existing MicroCT datasets held by participants will be made available to end-users, and current datasets may be used for comparison purposes.
-Task 7.3 will generate new molecular data and may utilise existing datasets.
+Task 7.2 will generate new molecular data and may utilise existing datasets.
 Data may be subject to Access & Benefit Sharing (ABS) regulations.